OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-This will launch GRASS with our brand new GUI written in wxPython.
+This will launch GRASS with our `brand new GUI written in wxPython <../../grass/wxGUI.html>`_.

 .. tip::  If you are on a netbook with a very small display (800x600 resolution) the startup screen might get a little scrunched and the [Start GRASS]